learn-co-curriculum/dsc-conditional-probability-lab/README.md

-50% of your friends who like Chocolate also like Strawberry
+50% of your friends who like chocolate also like strawberry

 ## Exercise 4
-What is the probability of drawing 2 consecutive Aces from a Deck of cards.
+What is the probability of drawing 2 consecutive aces from a deck of cards.

 ```python